Skipperlla/react-native-design-architecture/README.md

   - `utils`: This folder is for utility functions used in the app.
 Boilerplate uses this folder for functions that provide common functionality and are used across multiple files.
 Utility functions should be organized logically within this folder and can be imported from the `@app/utils` folder.
 - `App.tsx`: This file is the main file of the app.
 Boilerplate is using this file for configuring the app and context providers.
 You can find more examples in the `src/App.tsx` file.

+## EAS Configuration

+Before running the application for the first time, remember to configure your project with EAS using the **`eas build:configure`** command.
+This step is necessary for your application to run correctly on the EAS platform.

 ## Firebase Configuration

 Boilerplate use the [React Native Firebase](https://rnfirebase.io/) package for Firebase.
 To use it, you need to add your Firebase configuration.